pendulating/bayflood/README.md

 ### Running a Complete Analysis

 1. **Prepare your data** according to the data requirements
-2. **Configure model parameters** in `icar_model.py`
+2. **Configure model parameters** via CLI flags or environment variables in `config.py`
 3. **Run the ICAR model** to get flooding estimates
 4. **Generate visualizations** using `generate_maps.py`
 5. **Perform additional analysis** using the notebooks

 ### Notebooks

-The `notebooks/` directory contains various analysis notebooks:

-- `for_paper/`: Reproduces figures and analyses from the main paper
-- `for_natcities/`: National Cities analysis
-- `for_floodnet/`: FloodNet sensor placement analysis
-- `visualization/`: Additional visualization examples
+Paper notebooks live in submodules and are out of scope for this artifact.

 ## Model Specifications